-Experimental tests were carried out on a specially prepared setup, consisting of two PMSM motors: the tested one, rated at 2.5 kW, and the second one, rated at 4.7 kW, which provided the load torque.
-The real view of the experimental stand is shown in Figure 1.
-The parameters of the analyzed motor are grouped in Table A1 in the Appendix.
+Experimental tests were conducted on a specially prepared setup, consisting of two PMSM motors: the tested one, rated at 2.5 kW, and the second one, rated at 4.7 kW, which provided the load torque.
+The real view of the experimental stand is shown in Fig. 1.
+The parameters of the analyzed motor are grouped in Table A.1 in the Appendix.
 This motor was powered by a Lenze Topline 8400 frequency converter and operated in closed-loop field-oriented control (FOC) with PI current and speed controllers.
-The stator winding of the PMSM under test was re-wound in such a way that its design allowed controlled ITSCs involving a given number of turns to be physically shorted.
-During the tests, a maximum of 5 turns were shortcircuited, which corresponded to 2% of all turns in a phase.
-The schematic diagram of the derived phase terminals of the PMSM stator winding is shown in Figure 2.
-The tests were conducted without limiting the additional resistance of the current in the shorted circuit.
+The stator winding of the PMSM under test was rewound in such a way that its design allowed controlled ITSCs involving a given number of turns to be physically shorted.
+During the tests, a maximum of five turns were short-circuited, which corresponded to 2% of all turns in a phase.
+The schematic diagram of the derived phase terminals of the PMSM stator winding is shown in Fig. 2.
+The tests were conducted without limiting the additional resistance of the current in the shortened circuit.
 Diagnostic signals - stator phase currents were measured with LA 25-NP transducers by LEM.
-Output signals from the transducers were transferred to a data acquisition system - an 8-channel NI PXI-4492 DAQ measurement card by National Instruments (NI).
+Output signals from the transducers were transferred to a data acquisition system - an eight-channel NI PXI-4492 DAQ measurement card by National Instruments (NI).
 The DAQ card was housed in an NI PXI 1082 industrial computer.
 The measurement application was prepared in the LabVIEW environment.
-A simplified block diagram of the test bench is shown in Figure 3.
+A simplified block diagram of the test bench is shown in Fig. 3.
 Speed control of the test motor was implemented using Lenze Engineer software, while load level control was realized using VeriStand.